Tyrone reach last eight as they ease past Donegal

 However, the Red Hands ended Donegal's summer in emphatic fashion and after this display, they will believe they can be a factor in the remaining stages of the championships which will will continue with next weekend's quarter-finals.

+Subs: J McGee for O Doherty half-time, G Mulreaney for Curran 72, P McBrearty, R O'Donnell for McFadden 47, B O'Donnell for McColgan 62, J McKelvey,L McGlynn (0-1) for O Baoill 44.

-Subs: G Mulreaney, P McBrearty, J McGee, R O'Donnell, D Dorrian, B O'Donnell, J McKelvey, JR Molloy, L McGlynn, J McGroddy, P Brennan.
+Not used: D Dorrian, J McKelvey, JR Molloy, J McGroddy, P Brennan.

+Subs: F Burns for McGeary 56, N Devlin for R Canavan 71, R Donnelly for D Canavan 62,

-Subs: L Quinn, F Burns, A Clarke, N Devlin, R Donnelly, N McCarron, J Oguz, M McGleenan, C McShane, S O'Neill, N Sludden
+Not used: L Quinn, A Clarke, N McCarron, J Oguz, M McGleenan, C McShane, S O'Neill, N Sludden